rschristopher/rschristopher.github.io/src/saving/sovereignty/level-4.md

     - Run `bitcoind -daemon` to start the node in the background.
     - The initial sync may take days, depending on hardware, internet speed, and `dbcache` settings.
 Monitor progress with `bitcoin-cli getblockchaininfo`.
 5. **Secure Your Node**
-    - Configure your firewall to allow only port 8333 (Bitcoin P2P) for external connections and restrict RPC access to localhost (or to your local network).
+    - Configure your firewall to allow only tcp/8333 (Bitcoin P2P) for external connections and restrict RPC access to localhost (or to your local network).
     - Enable Tor or a VPN for additional privacy if your node is externally accessible.

 !!! note "Speeding Up Initial Sync"